The Struts team up with Robbie Williams on new ballad 'Strange Days'

 He continued: “I asked if he’d like to work together at some point, and while we were making the album, he graciously let us come over and record him singing on his front porch.”

-The aptly-titled ‘Strange Days’ album was created over the course of the coronavirus-enforced lockdown, and will also contain team-ups with Tom Morello and Def Leppard‘s Joe Elliott and Phil Collen.
+The aptly-titled ‘Strange Days’ album was created over the course of the coronavirus-enforced lockdown, and will also contain team-ups with Tom Morello as well as Def Leppard‘s Joe Elliott and Phil Collen.

 You can pre-order the record here and see its full tracklist below.